Diptonil/devops-engineering/Google Cloud Fundamentals - Core Infrastructure/introducing-cloud-computing.md

 - A location is divided into Regions and Zones.
 - A Region is a place where there are supposed to be server nodes.
 - A Zone is a subdivision of a Region that has Google datacenters and resources to be the nodes.
 - For example, a VM running within a Region may switch Zones if something goes wrong in the chosen zone.
-This is called *Zone Redundancy*.
+This is called **Zone Redundancy**.
-- Some services allow us to have *Region Redundancy* as well (like *Cloud Storage*).
+- Some services allow us to have **Region Redundancy** as well (like *Cloud Storage*).
 If a complete region, due to some natural disaster, goes down, we can switch over to the other region.
 - Approximately, 88 Zones and 29 Regions are supported.

-## Security Measures

-Google implements certain security techniques that are of paramount importance in the proper functioning of multiple services available to the users:
-1. The Hardware Infrastructure Layer:
-   - Hardware design is done by Google itself to ensure quality and assurance.
-   - Secure boot stack is implemented.
-   - Physical security to the datacenters is always given importance to.
-2. Service Deployment Layer:
-   - Inter-service communication encyrption is done to secure Google's communication process with itself for fetching and manipulating data.
-3. User Identity Layer:
-   - User Identity features go beyond just asking for passwords and emails.
-4. Storage Services Layer:
-   - Google ensures that hardware encryption support is enabled for data and file storage.
-5. Internet Communication Layer:
-   - Google Front End ensures all TLS connections are ended using a public-private key-pair.
-   - Denial of Services Attacks are prevented from occuring due to the multi-layered architecture supported by Google.
-6. Operational Security Layer:
-   - Intrusion detection.
-   - Reducing insider risk.
-   - Software development practices.
-   - U2F use.

 ## Quiz